 There are plenty of superb electric guitars for blues, but in this article, we’re focusing on acoustics.
 So what makes an acoustic perfect for blues?

 For a start, the body tends to be smaller.
 Blues players prefer smaller body guitars for one simple reason: they produce less sustain than larger bodies and bring out high-end frequencies that can produce piercing notes.
 Blues playing doesn’t take particularly well to sustain, and players of the style try to avoid it.

 In terms of tonewoods, mahogany is the preference for its punchy qualities and darker sound.
 It brings out mid-range tones, giving the tone more clarity (and gets better as it matures with age).

 X bracing (as opposed to Ladder bracing used back in the day) is commonly seen on acoustics built for the blues to help with sound projection which gives you a tighter, more focused mid-range sound.
 The X refers to the wooden struts that are used to support the guitar’s top (it’s arranged in an X shape).

 Traditionally, these guitars also have slotted headstocks.
-They’re called ‘slotted’ headstocks because the strings go through bars which are slotted into the headstock.
+They’re called ‘slotted’ headstocks because the strings go through bars that are slotted into the headstock.
 Some believe this produces a crisper tone than a solid headstock.
 However, this tonal difference is debatable, and many people choose slotted over solid for aesthetics alone.

 Finally, there’s another type of acoustic blues guitar called a ‘resonator’ that uses metal cones to amplify the sound and are often favored by bottleneck/slide players thanks to their high action and distinctive tone.
 They’re often played in ‘lap steel style’, where you lie one across your lap to play it.
 However, they can also be held conventionally.

 Which Acoustic Blues Guitar Should I Buy?